Digital service standard

 13. Build a service consistent with the user experience of the rest of BucksCC.gov.uk including using the design patterns and style guide.

-14. Encourage all users to use the digital service (with assisted digital support if required), alongside an appropriate plan to phase out non-digital channels/services.
+14. Encourage all users to use the digital service (with assisted digital support if required), with a plan to phase out non-digital channels/services.

 15. Use tools for analysis that collect performance data.
 Use this data to analyse the success of the service and to translate this into features and tasks for the next phase of development.